-- Fire alarm systems are required in most buildings, and in accordance to the International Fire Code, it states that in rooms where people “dwell” or “sleep” in, it is required in those rooms.
-From the UL science and technology community, they state that a smoke alarm can be used as an alternative to a fire alarm only if they are placed in “dwelling” areas of a home.
+- Fire alarm systems are required in most buildings and, in accordance with the International Fire Code, in rooms where people “dwell” or “sleep”.
+The UL science and technology community states that a smoke alarm can be used as an alternative to a fire alarm only if they are placed in “dwelling” areas of a home.

-- Extinguishers are a required equipment, and a safe home should have at least more than one at a time.
-One placed in the kitchen and another stored in an easy to locate area.
+- Extinguishers are required equipment, and a safe home should have more than one, with one placed in the kitchen and another stored in another easy to locate area.

 - Research the Area

 - Sometimes it’s good to keep an eye on where fire zones are located.
-On the CAL FIRE website, it features a list of counties and their respective cities on their “Very High Fire Hazard Severity Zone (VHFHSZ)” list.
-Some of the areas on this list include: Alameda county, Los Angeles county, San Diego county, Orange county, and several others that are feature on the list.
+The CAL FIRE website features a list of counties and their respective cities on their “Very High Fire Hazard Severity Zone (VHFHSZ)” list.
+Some of the areas on this list include: Alameda County, Los Angeles County, San Diego County, Orange County, and several others that are featured on the list.

 Fires are a danger, especially in a state like California.
 To prevent loss of life and damage to property, it is good to keep educated and inform tenants on proper safety procedures.
 Take time during the rental application process to make sure tenants have insurance, which should be a must in California.
 Plan thoroughly, so that you and your tenants are ready if a fire does occur.